-Airplane Embraer ERJ 140 (ERD) American Airlines has 2 classes on board with total of 44 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Embraer ERJ 140 (ERD) American Airlines with 2 classes and 44 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 I def would attempt to get a seat in A which is solo.
 The other two seats across looked quite cramped.
 Tight but better in A.